 It seems somewhat unlikely the writers ran out of ideas in season 2, at least in part because the show hired two green writers for season 2 by the names of Charlie Kaufman and Bob Odenkirk.
 And the showrunner, and co-creator alongside Elliott and Adam Resnick, certainly had no shortage of comic ideas: After Get a Life was cancelled, David Mirkin went directly to running The Simpsons for seasons 5 and 6.
 The anarchic spirit of those two seasons owes a lot to what Mirkin developed for and learned while making Get a Life (not to discount the groundwork laid in seasons 3 and 4, in particular by Conan O’Brien).
 Indeed, the biggest reason for the increased surrealism and insanity of Get a Life season 2 is that the show had been cancelled, then renewed last-second and moved to Saturday nights– a sure sign it was dead in the water, so, why not have fun with it?

-While the series finale is a clip show– a good argument for “running out of ideas”– the absurd framing is very Get a Life (and might even be seen as a predecessor to something like “The Simpsons 138th Episode Spectacular”): Chris falls out of an airplane and his life flashes before his eyes… only for him to be disappointed when he realizes he can only “see” the last 18 months or so.
+While the series finale is a clip show– a good argument for “running out of ideas”– the absurd framing is very Get a Life (and might even be seen as a predecessor to something like “The Simpsons 138th Episode Spectacular”): Chris falls out of an airplane after mistaking the emergency exit for the restroom, and his life flashes before his eyes… only for him to be disappointed when he realizes he can only “see” the last 18 months or so.
 When he dies, this time it’s for good, and really the only way this show could have ended.

 The by-now legends of comedy that made this show understood the history of their medium and the debt they owed to their predecessors, too.
 Of course, Elliott comes from a comedy dynasty, so that depth of knowledge is no surprise, but it does show up in some of the show’s little decisions.
 In season 1’s “Chris Wins a Celebrity,” Chris wins a contest to spend a weekend with his favorite talk show host, played by Martin Mull– a canny casting choice for anyone who experienced Fernwood 2 Night.
 And in season 2’s “Chris Becomes a Male Escort,” his gig ends when his client’s husband returns home (and beats the crap out of him despite being an elderly man, naturally)… and when a new client shows up to his home, Chris runs and gets chased by her (and eventually a “bobby”) to “Yakety Sax,” Benny Hill style.
 (And if you didn’t get the Benny Hill reference, the closing credits play over a soccer brawl set to “Yakety Sax.”)